kalyanitiwari-java-lab/nd035-project01-chatroom/README.md

 This is Chat Room project for Java Developer Nanodegree (nd035)

 This project implements Chat Room web application using WebSocket API.
-It also uses Thymeleaf template engine for UI
+It also uses Thymeleaf template engine for rendering UI.

 # Tools Required
 1. Spring Boot Framework